Overview: importing meat products

 Data on all imported meat product shipments is entered manually into the Import Control and Tracking System (ICTS) for shipments from all countries except Australia and New Zealand where it is electronically transferred.
 The ICTS is a national, automated computerized system that allows the CFIA to capture data on all imported meat product shipments, verify validity of the certificate number and the shipping marks, verify eligibility of the exporting country, slaughter, processing and exporting establishments and the label registration number, for export to Canada.

 The ICTS generates an Import Inspection Report (IIR) and an invoice (for collection of CFIA fees associated with clearance of imported meat shipments) for each shipment.
 The report is the record of the import transaction for tracking purposes and provides the importer with the inspection assigned to the shipment.
+Refer to CFIA's Fees Notice for updated fee amounts.

 Acceptance of meat shipments and release to importers